Many people think that project management applies only to

 - Close out and review for future improvements

 This workshop can also be delivered in-house as a stand-alone training workshop or integrated into wider improvement activities.

-We will be happy to discuss our Project Management course in the context of your own business needs, so please contact us for more information.
+We are happy to discuss our Project Management course in the context of your own business needs, so please contact us via email at firstname.lastname@example.org or phone +44 (0)28 9073 7950 for more information.